Rare, antiquarian, used & out-of-print books on Canada & Canadiana, for sale at Horizon Books.

 About 1/4 of the book deals with descriptions of plants, the rest being a description of his travels, including in Massachusetts, New Hampshire, Vermont, Canada, New York, Georgia, Carolina, Virginia, Maryland, Delaware, New Jersey, Connecticut, Rhode Island.
 This is the first complete translation of this classic of naturalist's travels, first published in Italy in 1790.

 PINKERTON, Kathrene; A Home In the Wilds.
-New York, Taplinger Publishing Company; Burns & Baceachern, [1976], , 8vo [21 x 14 cm]; 327 pp, illus with photos, orig cloth-backed boards, spine title lettering, dj (not price clipped, short tear on rear panel), else fine and clean.
+New York, Taplinger Publishing Company; Burns & Baceachern, [1976], , 8vo [21 x 14 cm]; 327 pp, illustrations with photos, original cloth-backed boards, spine title lettering, dj (not price clipped, short tear on rear panel), else fine and clean.

 The first edition was 1939, published as Wilderness Wife, and has been a classic on pioneer life since.
 The true story of a young couple's life in the Canadian north, living in a log cabin, outdoor living, camp cooking, canoes, dog sledding, amusing and touching incidents.